License GuideSOC 29-1217

 Read more

-Practicing as a general internal medicine physician without an active license violates state law.
-Penalties vary by state but commonly include civil fines and loss of any income earned while unlicensed.
-Repeat offenses may result in criminal charges.
-The specifics depend on state regulations and circumstances.
+Practicing general internal medicine without an active license violates state law across the country.
+Penalties vary by jurisdiction but typically include civil fines and forfeiture of any income earned while unlicensed.
+Repeat offenders may face criminal charges in some states.
+The specific consequences depend on local regulations and the circumstances of the violation.

 Career Outlook